akshaysurendra/andaman-logging/Surendra2021_FEM_Andaman_readme.md

 #### File List:

-  A) *plotdata.csv*: This file contains vegetation data corresponding to each plot across all three subplots (subplot A - 50x10m, subplotB - 10x10m and subplotC - 70x70m); subplots A and B were used in the associated manuscript but data from subplotC have not been analyzed
+  1. *plotdata.csv*: This file contains vegetation data corresponding to each plot across all three subplots (subplot A - 50x10m, subplotB - 10x10m and subplotC - 70x70m); subplots A and B were used in the associated manuscript but data from subplotC have not been analyzed
-  B) *plot_characteristics.csv*: This file contains slope, elevation, distance to the forest edge, distance to nearest neighbour, temperature (Worldclim) and rainfall (Worldclim) values, and the centroid (lat-long) for each sampled plot
+  2. *plot_characteristics.csv*: This file contains slope, elevation, distance to the forest edge, distance to nearest neighbour, temperature (Worldclim) and rainfall (Worldclim) values, and the centroid (lat-long) for each sampled plot
-  C) *canopy.csv*: This file contains the canopy cover measured as presence (1) or absence (0) in 45 nearly 1-m intervals along the long-axis of the 50x10m plot; each column corresponds to the total counts in a 5m interval (maximum: 5 and minimum: 0), at two heights: <15m (L) and >20m (H)
+  3. *canopy.csv*: This file contains the canopy cover measured as presence (1) or absence (0) in 45 nearly 1-m intervals along the long-axis of the 50x10m plot; each column corresponds to the total counts in a 5m interval (maximum: 5 and minimum: 0), at two heights: <15m (L) and >20m (H)
-  D) *treecodes.csv*: This file contains information on each (morpho-)species encountered in our plots
+  4. *treecodes.csv*: This file contains information on each (morpho-)species encountered in our plots

 **PlotID** is a key that can be used to join files A, B and C; file D can be joined with A using the code (and code_new) column